Oxide: The Essence of Rust: Oxide, Formally

-In \Lemma{lemma:progress}, we say that if we can type-check $\oxexpr$ under a valid global environment $\oxglobalctx$ and have a stack $\oxstore$ that satisfies our place environment $\oxvarctx$, then either $\oxexpr$ is a value, an abort expression, or we can take a step to an updated stack $\oxstore^\prime$ and expression $\oxexpr^\prime$.
-The proof proceeds by structural induction on the typing derivation for $\oxexpr$.
+The Progress lemma says that if we can typecheck $\oxexpr$ under a valid global environment $\oxglobalctx$, temporary typing $\oxkontctx$, and stack typing $\oxvarctx$, \emph{and} we have a stack $\oxstore$ that satisfies this stack typing $\oxvarctx$, then either $\oxexpr$ is a value, an \rusti{abort!} expression, or we can take a step.
+Our stack typing judgment $\oxstorevalidity{\oxglobalctx}{\oxvarctx}{\oxstore}$ says that each value in the stack $\oxstore$ has the corresponding type attributed to it in the typing $\oxvarctx$.
+The proof proceeds by induction on the typing derivation for $\oxexpr$, and relies on a Canonical Forms lemma and \Lemma{lemmap:place-exprs-reduce} which says that place expressions can be reduced at runtime to values with their computed types.
+This lets us apply the rules for moves, copies, borrowing, and assignment.